Business

 Journalist

-Brock Wilson is a producer based in Toronto.
-He can often be found producing episodes for About That with Andrew Chang and writing stories for the web.
+Brock Wilson is a senior writer and producer based in Toronto.
+He can often be found creating episodes for About That with Andrew Chang and writing stories for the web.
 You can reach him at brock.wilson@cbc.ca.